mezcel/jq-tput-terminal/asciinema/readme.md

 # asciinema

 asciinema is a terminal recorder.
-I used this to make a demo preview for this app.
+I used it to make a demo preview for this app.

 enclosed is a ```.cast``` file demo

 [Live asciinema link](https://asciinema.org/a/217793) Quick preview demo

+---

+### Notes on how to use asciinema

 install
 ```sh